Ricard Artero

 Ricard Artero Ruiz (born 5 February 2003) is a Spanish footballer who plays as a midfielder for Girona FC B.

-Club career
+Career

 Born in La Bisbal d'Empordà, Girona, Catalonia, Artero represented Atlètic Bisbalenc and Girona FC as a youth.
 In July 2021, after finishing his formation, he signed a professional contract until 2026.

 Artero made his senior debut with Girona's reserves on 5 September 2021, starting in a 2–1 Tercera División RFEF away win against CE L'Hospitalet.
 He made his first-team debut on 4 November, coming on as a second-half substitute for Nahuel Bustos in a 3–1 home success over AD Alcorcón in the Segunda División.

+Artero made his La Liga debut on 17 February 2023, replacing Borja García late into a 6–2 home routing of UD Almería.
+In May, he underwent surgery due to an ankle injury, and spent the 2023–24 season recovering, only managing to feature in one match with the B's during the entire campaign.